anthonyg-1/PSJwtMicroservices-azure/README.md

 An Azure function app and the PSJsonWebToken PowerShell module.

 ## Description
 The three PowerShell scripts in this repository represent three different Azure functions.
+Brief explanation of each below.

 ### getjwt
 Takes an API key and if valid, returns a JSON Web Token.
 The API key, private key to sign the JWT and claims for the token should be in Azure Key Vault.